TraverseData/traverse-retargeting-advertiser-documentation/README.md

 https://static.traversedlp.com/v1/retargeting.js
 ```

-This instantiates a `TraverseRetargeting` object.
+This instantiates a `TraverseRetargeting` singleton.
 Call it when:

   1. You want to [include someone in a campaign](#inclusion).
   2. You want to [exclude someone from a campaign](#exclusion).